Rasbon99/FactCheckerAI/README.md

   1. Follow the instructions in the "Add Environment Variables" section and the installation path of Ollama.

 ### Step 4: NewsGuard Ranking Database *(Recommended)*
 If available, request access to the NewsGuard Ranking Database API by contacting their team.
-Once you receive the credentials.
+Once you receive the credentials, update the configuration.

+If the dataset is accessible, set `NEWSGUARD_RANKING = true` in the `key.env` file; otherwise, set `NEWSGUARD_RANKING = false`.

 ### Step 5: Register on Groq Cloud
 1. Register on [Groq Cloud](https://console.groq.com/).